kfaryarok/ABUELA/README.md

-# AWBLE
+# ABUELA

-AWBLE is a LaTeX integrated development environment which attempts to solve all the painful problems with common LaTeX editors.
-AWBLE achieves this by including a live preview, command predictor, auto save, and many more features and tools in its advanced software.
+ABUELA is a LaTeX integrated development environment which attempts to solve all the painful problems with common LaTeX editors.
+ABUELA achieves this by including a live preview, command predictor, auto save, and many more features and tools in its advanced software.

 ## Installation